 You see, my parents came here from Germany, and they knew that in order to preserve their culture, and combat sugary American influences, my sister and I needed proper instruction.
 Besides, how on earth could I send letters to my relatives if I couldn’t write!
-(German kids learn cursive first, and grammar comes very early in the education process).
+(German kids learned cursive, and grammar comes very early in the education process).

 My Love Hate Relationship with German School